-The Final (Dissertation) Examination Committee consists of the members of the thesis advisory committee and three readers who have not been involved with the dissertation research.
-Readers are nominated by the thesis advisory committee with approval of the department chairman and GSBS.
-At least one reader must be from outside the primary department and one reader must be from outside the UMDNJ Newark campus.
+The Final (Dissertation) Examination Committee consists of a minimum of six members, including at least one from outside the UMDNJ Newark Campus and at least two who are readers new to the thesis research.
+The outside member requirement may be fulfilled by a reader.
+Departments/tracks may add additional requirements as they see appropriate.
+Readers are nominated by the thesis advisory committee and approved by the department chairman and GSBS.
+At least one reader must be from outside the UMDNJ Newark campus.
 Nominations should be supported by an explanation of the reader's relevance to the research area.